Jual6332/HarnessGUI/README.md

 ## Main Features
 - Error checks for shell scripts on the Status Check window
-- Java Program for Harness is run from GUI (via shell)
+- Java Project for Harness is run from GUI (via shell)
 - Configuration settings editable for user
 - Configuration settings loaded automatically